bukot/tintintoril/README.md

 					hopefully this is the last time I will have to visit this line of script.

--	made all map functions start with m<command> for ease of tracking and use
+-	made all map functions start with m&#60;command&#62; for ease of tracking and use

 -	fixed various bug in the the chat capture that was triggering on all lines with ansi seems to be stable now